 Friday 4th Sep 2020

-Recruitment invoice finance is a type of funding solution that’s designed to help businesses that struggle with cash flow.
-It’s an alternative to things like loans and overdrafts, and is of particular interest to recruiting firms.
-In this article, we’ll take a quick look at some of the most important points regarding this potentially useful product, and who can benefit from recruitment finance.
+Recruitment invoice finance is a type of funding solution that’s designed to help recruitment businesses struggling with their cashflow.
+It’s an alternative to things like loans/overdrafts and is of particular interest to recruiting firms.
+In this article, we’ll take a quick look at some of the most important points regarding this potentially useful product and who can benefit from recruitment invoice finance.

 Why do recruitment businesses face cash flow problems?